 FLO students are encouraged to develop a relationship with a local early childhood setting so that they can become part of a learning community, observe children and teachers, and have the opportunity for professional conversations with staff.
 This 'home centre' contact is a strictly informal relationship between the student and the centre, and falls outside of any formal liaison organised between UC and the school.

 Professional practice placements for distance students are usually arranged in schools or centres close to where distance students live.
-However, travel may be required in some cases to ensure alignment with Education Council of Aotearoa New Zealand (EDUCANZ) accreditation and standards.
+However, travel may be required in some cases.

 Education Library distance services